 Here at All Saints’ Primary School, we are committed to ensuring that children receive high-quality PE lessons and are able to engage in a range of extra-curricular activities throughout the week.
-In recognition of this we have been awarded ‘Gold’ in the Sainsbury’s School Games Mark for both 2015 – 16 and 2016 – 17.
-We hope to retain our Gold status for the next academic year too!
+Our PE lessons are delivered by specialist coaches as well as class teachers.
+We are an active part of the Bury School Sports Partnership.
+In recognition of this we have been awarded ‘Gold’ in the ‘Your School Games’ mark for the past 3 years.

 We enjoyed a fantastic ‘Sports Relief Day’ on Thursday 22nd March 2018.
 Each class dressed up in sports clothes and took part in ‘The Lawshall Mile’ relay around the grounds, throughout the day.
 We raised £165.00 🙂

 Competitions and festivals organised by the Bury Schools Partnership:

 Our KS2 children have been busy in hockey competitions this March (2019).
 The LKS2 team won the whole tournament, beating 6 other teams!